dreamcatcher-tech/network/ideas/Xanadu Solution/Xanadu Solution.md

 ## Files cannot be in more than one place

 Files were not made as by default in multiple locations simultaneously, with strong guarantees about consistency.

+Servers and Users are the same object in the system, the difference being who controls the keys.
+The users are controlled by a person or group of people, but the server may be uncontrolled or controlled.

+## Making a [[Comparator]] for Xanadu
+Then do a list of assessments for tooling and groups of tooling, and show how they score.
+Eg: google docs, github, wikipedia, wordpress